Check your child tax credit eligibility before Monday, Aug. 2. Here's why

 If you find that you no longer qualify, it's best to opt out now.
 (The next opt-out deadline is Monday, Aug.
 2.)
 If you're not eligible or you get more money than you qualify for, you may have to pay back a portion to the IRS next year.
 But if you do qualify, you can use CNET's child tax credit calculator to estimate how much money you'll get.

-We'll show you how to use the Eligibility Assistant tool, but first, you'll need your latest tax return and some personal information like your income, filing status and the number of children.
-Based on your results, you can then use the Update Portal to manage your payment options and get more personalized payment amounts.
+We'll show you how to use the Eligibility Assistant tool -- it's pretty easy.
 If you don't have an account with the IRS yet, you'll need a bit of time to set one up using ID.me.
+Before you start, have your latest tax return and some personal information handy.
+You'll also need to know your income, filing status and the number of children.
+If you qualify, you can then use the Update Portal to manage your payment options and get more personalized payment amounts.
+And if you don't qualify, you can use the same portal to opt out online.
 We've recently updated this story.

-How do I use the Eligibility Assistant tool to check my child tax credit eligibility?
+How do I use the IRS tool to check my child tax credit eligibility?

 Before you begin, make sure you've got a copy of your 2020 tax return, or your 2019 tax return if you haven't yet filed your taxes this year (for example, if you filed an extension).
 If you don't have a tax return on hand, you can use your filing status and the number of children you claimed, along with an estimate of your total income for 2020.